Leudal play area plan

 1. Central playgrounds

-We are going to ensure that every village has a good central playground.
-This is a meeting place for the whole neighborhood where young and old, with and without disabilities like to come together and be challenged to exercise.
-You can play and play sports there.
+We will ensure that every village has a good central playground.
+This is a meeting place for the entire neighborhood where young and old, with and without disabilities, enjoy getting together and are encouraged to exercise.
+You can play and do sports there.

 Playground